 The parents of Topeka Collegiate students play a very important role in providing support that enhances the work of the school.
 Parents have many opportunities to volunteer their services to projects that benefit the school, the staff, and most importantly, the students.
-Parents find that working with and for the school pays dividends in understanding and becoming part of the school family.
+Parents find that volunteering in the school pays dividends in understanding and becoming part of the school family.